wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 We're looking forward to working with you.
 Welcome aboard! ⛵️

-We built wechaty with pleasure because it can help others. help from you for wechaty will be very appreciated by the community.
+We built wechaty with pleasure because it can help others.
+Help from you for wechaty will be very much appreciated by the community.

 Cheers!